Nikolay Todorov (footballer, born 1996): Career

 Born in Pleven, Todorov joined FC Pleven's Academy at seven years old.
 In 2011, he joined Brooke House College and played three years for the college's football team, Brooke House College Football Academy under manager Ben Watts.

 In 2014, Todorov joined Nottingham Forest at Under-21 level.
 On 10 January 2015, he signed his second professional contract with the club.
 Although he played for the Under-21s, he failed to feature for the first team and was officially released in May 2016.

 Todorov had already joined up with Scottish Premiership club Heart of Midlothian in April 2016, to try earn himself a contract.
 After a successful two-month trial period, he then signed a one-year contract in June 2016.
 In July 2016, Todorov had a six-month loan spell at Scottish League Two club Cowdenbeath.
 He made his debut on the opening day of the 2016–17 season in a 1–0 home defeat to Elgin City on 6 August 2016.
 The following week, Todorov scored his first ever league goal in a 4–3 away loss at Forfar Athletic, with a header from a cross six yards out in the 59th minute.
 Todorov was mainly played as a centre back due to an injury crisis, before being recalled by Hearts in January 2017.
 Todorov then went on loan to Livingston in January 2017, helping Livingston win the 2016–17 Scottish League One title.
 He signed a new one-year contract with Hearts at the end of the 2016–17 season.
 Todorov spent the first half of the 2017–18 season back on loan at Livingston.

 On 31 January 2018, Todorov joined Queen of the South on loan for the remainder of the 2017–18 season.

 On 14 August 2018, Todorov signed a two-year contract with Italian Serie C club Rieti.
 He then returned to Scottish football in January 2019, signing for Falkirk.
 Following Falkirk's relegation to League One, he left and signed for Inverness Caledonian Thistle.

+Todorov spent two seasons with Dunfermline before signing for Airdrieonians in June 2023, where he scored the winner in a 3-2 win against his former club, Inverness.
+Todorov enjoyed a successful season with the Diamonds, scoring the winning penalty in the 2024 Scottish Challenge Cup final and helped the club reach the Premiership play-offs as the club's top scorer.

+In July 2024, Todorov joined Airdrie's Lanarkshire rivals and fellow Scottish Championship club Hamilton Academical on a two-year deal.